Population bottleneck: Toba catastrophe theory

 The controversial Toba catastrophe theory, presented in the late 1990s to early 2000s, suggested that a supervolcano eruption in Indonesia approximately 75,000 years ago caused a human population bottleneck to 10,000–30,000 individuals.
-The hypothesis was based on the apparent coincidence of geological evidence of sudden climate change, coalescence evidence of some genes. and the relatively low level of genetic variation in humans.
+The hypothesis was based on the apparent coinciding geological evidence of sudden climate change, coalescent evidence in some genes, and relatively low level of genetic variation within the human population.
 However, subsequent research, especially in the 2010s, appeared to refute both the genetic argument and the extent of climate change at the time.